-- All cameras, equipment, recorded media, recorded images and audio/video recordings are the property of the District.
-Accessing, copying, distributing, using or releasing video or audio files outside of the District or for non-Security Department purposes is strictly prohibited without specific written authorization from the Security Chief or General Manager. - 2.
+- 1. All cameras, equipment, recorded media, recorded images, and audio/video recordings are the property of the District.
+Accessing, copying, distributing, using or releasing video or audio files outside of the District or for non-Security Department purposes is strictly prohibited without specific written authorization from the Security Chief or General Manager.
+The exception is the release of recorded video/audio to law enforcement agencies with authorization from the Security Chief. - 2.
 Requests to review or copy video/audio recordings made under the Public Records Act shall be made through the Security Chief.
 Each request will be evaluated and responded to on a case-by-case basis.
 If a recording is to be released, only the incident or incidents specifically requested shall be duplicated.
 The District reserves the right to decline a request for the following records: investigatory or security files compiled by the District for law enforcement or licensing purposes; any record where, on the facts of the particular case, the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record; records concerning confidential crime victim, sexual assault or child abuse images or recordings; and, any other record exempt from disclosure under the Public Records Act. - 3.
-To prevent damage to or the alteration of the original recorded media, it shall not be moved or copied to, viewed in, or otherwise inserted into any non-District approved computer or other device. - 4.
-When possible and practical, a second copy of the original recorded media stored in evidence shall be used for viewing by investigators, staff, training personnel, etc., to preserve the original media in pristine condition. - 5.
-At the conclusion of court proceedings or investigations or as otherwise authorized, all copies shall be submitted back to the Security Chief for retention. - 6.
-A Patrol Officer may review video footage of an incident in which he or she was involved prior to making a statement or being interviewed or examined about the incident.
+To prevent damage to or the alteration of the original recorded media, it shall not be moved or copied to, viewed in, or otherwise inserted into any non-District approved computer or other devices. - 4.
+When possible and practical, a copy of the original recorded media stored in evidence shall be used for viewing by investigators, staff, training personnel, etc., to preserve the original media in pristine condition. - 5.
+At the conclusion of court proceedings, investigations, other adjudicated hearings or as otherwise authorized, all copies shall be submitted back to the Security Chief for retention.

+6. A Patrol Officer may review video footage of an incident in which he or she was involved before making a statement or being interviewed or examined about the incident.